anubhavpgit/anubhavpgit.github.io/content/posts/heyjude.md

 Here's the initial sketch of the landing page:

 Jude has a simple and intuitive interface that makes it easy to track your daily intake.
 You can simply type in the food items you have consumed, and Jude will provide you with the nutritional information.
-You can decide to add the food to your daily log yourself, or you can ask Jude to do it for you.
+You can decide to add the food to your daily log in Apple Health yourself, or you can ask Jude to do it for you.
 It has three sections in the home page:

 - **Today's intake**
 - **The current week**